Victor-Spichenkoff/million_show/README.md

 # NOW
+- view question repeat id when search (e.g.: 12).
+It happens when changing the language
 - Hardly modified match on update history (12/08/2025)
 - Cache error on question?
 "User already responded to last question.
 Order a new one, please"
 - error at pagination hook